Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Moderate transmutation; CL 13th; Create Wondrous Item, *bestow curse, permanency;* Price 5,500 gp.

+### Robe of Vermin
-**Robe of Vermin:** The wearer notices nothing unusual when the robe is donned, other than that it offers great magical defense (as a *cloak of protection +4*).
+The wearer notices nothing unusual when the robe is donned, other than that it offers great magical defense (as a *cloak of protection +4*).
 However, as soon as he is in a situation requiring concentration and action against hostile opponents, the true nature of